electron/electron/docs/api/content-tracing.md

 * `enable-sampling`
 * `enable-systrace`

-The first 3 options are trace recoding modes and hence mutually exclusive.
+The first 3 options are trace recording modes and hence mutually exclusive.
 If more than one trace recording modes appear in the `traceOptions` string, the last one takes precedence.
 If none of the trace recording modes are specified, recording mode is `record-until-full`.